benmvp/slides/2017/nodesummit/iso-react.md

 - Probably used Eventbrite before, but because an organizer told you to buy your tickets on Eventbrite
 - This conference is using Eventbrite, so thank you very much :)
 - But I'm leading the team tasked with making Eventbrite a Destination
+- Prior to being a manager, I was lead Engineer on our Frontend Platform team that transitioned us from Backbone to React
+- Made the transition over a year ago now and have been building new features on the new platform

 =====